christianTsounguiObama/Foundational-AI-Robotics-Curriculum/README.md

 ## 📄 License

-The work presented in this repository is for education purposes only.
-The code in this repository is released under the [Apache 2.0 License](LICENSE).
+The work presented in this repository is for educational purposes only.
+The code is released under the [Apache 2.0 License](LICENSE).
 Feel free to use and adapt it for your own projects and learning.